 What is the Better Cotton Initiative?

 Cotton is used in 40% of textiles globally and more than 300 million producers, in 80 different countries, rely on it for their livelihoods.
-That’s when the Better Cotton Initiative comes in: its aim is to ensure that global cotton production is better for the people who produce it and better for the environment.
+That’s when the Better Cotton Initiative comes in: its aim is to ensure that global cotton production is better for the people who produce it.

 The Better Cotton Initiative has four aims: